skip to main content

 Q. What do I need to get that cool, golden stole to wear for graduation?

 A. You need to become a Lifetime Member (Sealbearer).
-Also, you must meet your four semester requirement by the end of Term 2 in your senior year, due to the time needed to order the stoles.
+This means you must qualify for CSF four semesters from the beginning of your sophomore year to the end of your senior year.

 Q. What is a Lifetime Member?

-A. Lifetime Members have qualified for CSF four times, only counting their 10th, 11th and 12th grade years.
+A. Lifetime Members have qualified for CSF four semesters, only counting their 10th, 11th and 12th grade years.
 Furthermore, at least one of those semesters must be in the senior year.
+A semester is two terms (either Terms 1 and 2 or Terms 3 and 4.)

 Q. Can I join in my 9th grade year?